simonewebdesign/simonewebdesign/source/_posts/2014-01-10-how-to-set-default-message-exception.md

 ```

 <p>
   Quick note: I&#8217;m inheriting from <code>StandardError</code>, not <code>Exception</code>, because extending the <code>Exception</code> class in Ruby is considered really bad.
-Please don&#8217;t inherit from it: see <a href="https://stackoverflow.com/questions/10048173/why-is-it-bad-style-to-rescue-exception-e-in-ruby" title="Why is it bad style to rescue exception in Ruby?" target="_blank" rel="external nofollow noreferrer">here</a> and <a href="http://www.skorks.com/2009/09/ruby-exceptions-and-exception-handling/" title="Ruby exceptions and exceptions handling" target="_blank" rel="external nofollow noreferrer">here</a> for the reason (in few words it&#8217;s because you may catch errors that are not meant to be catched, such as <code>SyntaxError</code>).
+Please don&#8217;t inherit from it: see <a href="https://stackoverflow.com/questions/10048173/why-is-it-bad-style-to-rescue-exception-e-in-ruby" title="Why is it bad style to rescue exception in Ruby?" rel="external">here</a> and <a href="http://www.skorks.com/2009/09/ruby-exceptions-and-exception-handling/" title="Ruby exceptions and exceptions handling" rel="external">here</a> for the reason (in few words it&#8217;s because you may catch errors that are not meant to be catched, such as <code>SyntaxError</code>).
 </p>
 <p>
   Of course you could also create a module with your own exceptions in it: